matijakolaric-com/django-music-publisher/docs/faq.rst

 Is it for unpublished writers?
 	No.

-Is it a used to create music?
+Is it used to create music?
 	No.

 Is it used for music notation?